New tools to improve performance

 When we polled our respondents on which financial KPIs they track, more than three-fourths said they track revenue, sales generated, and customer acquisition cost.
 More than half also track profit margin, sales by rep, customer lifetime value, and sales by channel.

-But our respondents also said they track several KPIs we didn’t ask about in our poll.
+But our respondents also said they track several KPIs we didn’t ask about in our poll in their financial dashboards.

 Here are the 17 financial KPIs they feel are the most important for sales and marketing teams to track, along with their reasons for why they feel each KPI is important.